JSBorman/SimonSaysKinect/README.md

 # SimonSaysKinect
-Simon Says re-imagining for Kinect, written in OF
+Simon Says for Kinect, written in OpenFrameworks

+Utilizes the ofxKinectForWindows2 addon for tracking users